Hide personal accounts and force organizations

 You will learn the following:

-In this guide, you will learn how to hide a user's Personal Account in order to appear as if they only have access to organizations.
-You will also learn how to limit access to your application to only users with active organizations, further enforcing organization-centric access.
+This guide demonstrates how to hide a user's personal account in order to appear as if they only have access to organizations, and how to limit access to your application to only users with active organizations, further enforcing organization-centric access.
 This is useful for applications that are built for organizations only, such as B2B applications.

 This guide will be written for Next.js applications using App Router, but the same concepts can be applied to any application using Clerk.

-If you have an application set up to use organizations, you might have the <OrganizationList /> and <OrganizationSwitcher /> components in your application.
-These components will show a user's Personal Account by default, but you can hide it by passing the hidePersonal prop.
+components in your application.
+These components will show a user's personal account by default, but you can hide it by passing the hidePersonal

 return (